-In John 14:2 just before His passion, Jesus told His disciples, "I go to prepare a place for you."
+In John 14:2, before His crucifixion, Jesus told His disciples, "I go to prepare a place for you."
 And we can assume that's what He's been doing for the last 2000 years.
 Nazareth's carpenter has been constructing our heavenly digs.
 What John sees as a beautiful bride, this "New Jerusalem" - is what we today call "Heaven."

-Scripturally speaking, there're three Heavens...
+Scripturally speaking, there are three Heavens...